 Petoro pursues its business in a sustainable manner which minimises negative impacts on nature and the environment.

-Serious incidents are followed up as a critical success factor in Petoro’s governance system.
+Serious incidents are followed up in Petoro’s governance system.
 Health, safety and environmental results in the portfolio have improved over a number of years.
 Petoro participates every year in HSE management inspections on selected fields and installations.

 Power from shore will be assessed for new fields and major conversions, providing a technically feasible solution is available at an acceptable abatement cost.
-Petoro is a licensee in Martin Linge, which is being developed with power from shore, and in Johan Sverdrup where the partners have chosen this approach for the field’s first development phase.
-Total carbon emissions from these fields will thereby be reduced.
+Petoro is a licensee in Martin Linge and phase one of Johan Sverdrup, which are both being developed with power from shore.
+This also forms part of the proposed solution for the next development phase of Johan Sverdrup.
+Total carbon emissions from these fields will thereby be minimised.

 The company contributes to creating environmentally conscious attitudes among all its employees through waste sorting and an incentive scheme to encourage increased use of public and environment-friendly transport.
 Petoro give emphasis to efficient ICT solutions and good communication systems which can replace travel to meetings with videoconferencing.